 Groundwater flow direction within the intermediate zone was observed on Site to be southerly toward Maspeth Avenue and English Kills.
-However, ground water within the intermediate zone at the adjacent BCF Oil site, south of Maspeth Avenue, was observed to be northerly, toward the Site, suggesting possible convergence of flow along Maspeth Avenue.
-Comparison of shallow and intermediate zone potentiometric surfaces suggests a downward gradient at inland portions of the Site, and an upward gradient along Newtown Creek.
+However, ground water within the intermediate zone at the adjacent BCF Oil site, south of Maspeth Avenue, was observed to be northerly, toward the Site.